 Spartanburg Housing complies with the Americans with Disabilities Act (ADA) requirements by having 5% of its housing stock meet the accessibility requirements.

 Size of Units

-Spartanburg Housing's Asset Management units are comprised of various sizes and types of units which include duplexes, garden style apartments, townhouses, high-rise apartments and range from efficiencies to five bedrooms
+Spartanburg Housing's Asset Management units are comprised of various sizes and types of units which include duplexes, garden style apartments, townhouses, high-rise apartments and range from efficiency to three-bedroom units.